kolodach/c-sharp-algorthms-and-data-structures/src/ArrayList/README.md

 ### Notes

-There are few special causes needs to be reviwed:
+There are few special causes needs to be reviewed:
 - Remove first lement
 - Remove element at the end
 - Remove lst element
 - Remove not containing element
 - Remove element when list is empty

-Let's start with a simple scenatio and sopose that we need to remove the element from the middle of the list.
+Let's start with a simple scenatio and supose that we need to remove the element from the middle of the list.
 This cause will contain few steps:

 1. Find the position of the element being removed
 2. Removing the element from the list